Joint Health For Racket Sport Play

 Supportive footwear, plenty of water, and proper stroke mechanics all play an important role in joint protection.
 You expect a lot from your body during a high-intensity game, and any step you can take to reduce stress on your joints will only help you stay safely engaged.

-We can do even more for our joints by eating anti-inflammatory foods and making sure you get enough vitamins and minerals.
+We can do even more for our joints by eating right and making sure you get enough vitamins and minerals.
 Flexiqule’s powerful, botanical extracts from Ginger and Boswellia can help reduce inflammation, lubricate joints, and fight harmful oxidants that accelerate the breakdown of cartilage.